-Kochanski spoke into his phone to open it.
+Kochanski hesitated, then spoke into his phone to open it.

 Later, he would ask the Saburian techie at the embassy to double-check his phone for spyware.
 With Chicago’s high cost-of-living, the young man appreciated the side-jobs Kochanski gave him.

-Thin hair transparent over his scalp, Sichet bent over his phone and loaded the app.
+Thin hair transparent over chrome scalp, Sichet bent over the phone and loaded the app.

-Near what she thought was the aptly named Endon within the ancient Ozark Mountains, Elise Sheraton fell asleep to the hoot-hoot of an owl in a dark cabin.
+Near the aptly named Endon within the ancient Ozark Mountains, Elise Sheraton fell asleep to the hoot-hoot of an owl in her dark cabin.
 When she awoke, it was not yet dawn.
-A chorus of birds —she recognized the call of a cardinal — now punctuated the silence in the surrounding woods.
+A chorus of birds —she only recognized the call of a cardinal — now punctuated the silence in the surrounding woods.

 Brushing her teeth, she grimaced at her face in the mirror, then went to the kitchen to fix oatmeal and coffee.
 The window above the sink faced east.
 The pink gold of sunrise now spilled on the horizon and ripples of the lake.

-The coffee pot now bubbled and dripped.Facing the expanse of water, she sat in her robe at the kitchen table, scrolling on her computer for news, mail and the day’s chores.
+The coffee pot bubbled and dripped.Facing the expanse of water through the picture window, she sat in her robe at the kitchen table, scrolling on her computer for news, mail and the day’s chores.

-Adam and Debbie, her urban children, were coming for Thanksgiving.
+Adam and Debbie, her city children, were coming for Thanksgiving.
 She would pick them up from the nearest airport four hours away.

 They wondered why she had taken this job and did not live within Endon.

 “Mom, you’re five miles away from the town.
-Are they really paying you that little that you need free housing?”
+Are they really paying you so little that you need free housing?”